benvaljean/benvaljean.github.io/_posts/2008-04-01-Exmerge_Error_CADRoutines_GetNamingContextData_(Exchange).markdown

 title: Exmerge Error CADRoutines::GetNamingContextData (Exchange)
 ---

+![Forcing an update to the Exchange Recipient Update Service](RUS.JPG "fig:Forcing an update to the Exchange Recipient Update Service"){width="500"}
 When attempting to either import a PST file into an Exchange mailbox; or exporting data to a PST file through using Exmerge the following error can occur: